daddykotex/cleanbook/README.md

 The name I used is : wp-includes/js/underscore.min.js

 ## Todo
-Add settings to deactivate auto-import

-Add settings for a notification email

 A lot of CSS fixes to prevent crashes from coming from the theme.